witch-factory/witch-next-blog/content/en-posts/javascript-dom-property/index.md

 ---
-title: Exploring JS - Accessing DOM Properties in JS
+title: Exploring JavaScript - Accessing DOM Properties in JS
 date: "2022-05-20T00:00:00Z"
 description: "What can be done with DOM properties in JS"
 tags: ["javascript"]